 Today, we’re going to go through 10 of the best running shoes for asphalt and concrete for women and men.

-In terms of your joints, you want something that’s hard enough but still has a springy feeling so that you don’t beat up your joints.
+In terms of protecting your joints, you want something that’s hard enough but still has a springy feeling so that you don’t beat up your joints.
 Asphalt has non of those characteristics.

 However, if asphalt and concrete are the only surfaces around you, you should definitely get one of the running shoes below to get the cush and protection you need.